snowdonr/pyms-minerva/doc-source/demo_rst/Peak_Filtering_Noise_Analysis.rst

 .. parsed-literal::

-    435.87842846553
+    432.1719792438844

-Filter the Peak listusing this noise value as the cutoff.
+Filter the Peak List using this noise value as the cutoff.

 .. nbinput:: ipython3
     :execution-count: 3